Killybegs: Education

-There are three national schools and one second-level school in Killybegs as well as a third level institution Tourism College Killybegs, the only dedicated tourism institute in Ireland, offering courses in hospitality and culinary skills.
-The college has been academically integrated with Letterkenny Institute of Technology since 2001.
+There are three national schools and one second-level school in Killybegs, as well as a third-level institution, Tourism College Killybegs, the only dedicated tourism institute in Ireland, offering courses in hospitality, tourism and culinary skills.
+The college was academically integrated with Letterkenny Institute of Technology since 2001, and ATU Donegal since 2022.

 St Catherine's Vocational School is a non-denominational, co-educational second-level school.
 There are twenty-six teaching staff, five special needs assistants and three support staff.
-The student population is 348 and the male-to-female student ratio is approximately 50:50.
+The student population is 385 and the male-to-female student ratio is approximately 50:50.
 The present two-storey building opened in 1987 provides facilities for students, teachers and members of the community.
 St Catherine's has a range of extracurricular activities, the school has had success in English, Irish and science debates.
 The arts are well provided for with an art and music department, the music department has staged a number of musical productions, and students are taught a variety of instruments.
 Sport is also an important aspect of school life students participate in teams representing the school in soccer, Gaelic football, athletics, basketball and rugby.

+Transport

+Road

+Killybegs is on the R263 road, joining the N56 road 3 km to the north.

+Bus

+The town is on several bus routes with many buses each day.

+Local Link route 293, and Bus Éireann routes 490 and 492 operate to and from Donegal town and other local places.
+McGeehan Coaches operates a route 991 to/from Letterkenny and other local places.

+Rail

+There is no longer a rail service to Killybegs.
+A railway line opened on 18 October 1893 on the Donegal Railway Company (DR) line from Donegal town to Killybegs.
+The Donegal town to Killybegs branch of the DR terminated at the harbour and some of the remains can still be seen to this day.
+The railway was closed on 1 January 1960.